damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-The code-side solution looks like this (objects/GisapiaAnimation.js):
+The code-side solution looks like this:

 ```
+//objects/GisapiaAnimation.js file:

 class GisapiaAnimation {
   constructor() {
     this.gisapiaObject = this.getObjectContent()